Read This First

 Prompt 4: What resources related to Cromwell’s Rule are available?

-The central claim is this: “The Logic of Scientific Discovery” by Karl Popper While not exclusively about Cromwell’s Rule, Popper’s philosophy of science emphasizes the importance of falsifiability and the tentativeness of scientific knowledge, which aligns well with the principles behind Cromwell’s Rule.
+In plain terms: “The Logic of Scientific Discovery” by Karl Popper While not exclusively about Cromwell’s Rule, Popper’s philosophy of science emphasizes the importance of falsifiability and the tentativeness of scientific knowledge, which aligns well with the principles behind Cromwell’s Rule.

 “Probability Theory